Reynold Panettieri Jr., MD

 Assembly Working Groups/Committees: (RSF Assembly Structure).

 The RSF Executive Committee establishes working groups that foster state-of-the-art ATS official documents, design symposia and foster the career development of junior investigators.
 It is the assembly that draws its strength from a bottom up approach.
-The RSF mission is accomplished through the Programming, Planning, Nominating Committees and Members in Transition and Training (MiTT) working group.
+The RSF mission is accomplished through the Programming, Planning, Nominating Committees and Early Career Professional Working Group.
 The Programming Committee reviews abstracts and organizes content for the annual ATS International Conference.
 The Planning Committee activities include scientific recognition awards, and development of projects that can serve as ATS statements.
 The Nominating Committee identifies candidates for the assembly’s leadership positions, including the Assembly Chair, Programming Committee Chair-Elect and Nominating Committee members.
-The RSF Members in Transition and Training Working Group consists of graduate students, post-doctoral and clinical fellows, and junior faculty from three continents with the goal to ensure that the views of the junior members of the Assembly on RSF, are brought forth to the Assembly leadership.
+The RSF Early Career Professional Working Group consists of graduate students, post-doctoral and clinical fellows, and junior faculty from three continents with the goal to ensure that the views of the junior members of the Assembly on RSF, are brought forth to the Assembly leadership.

 Annual Membership Meeting, Reception and Awards: